Jump to topic

 What Vision Problems Can Trifocal Eyeglass Lenses Correct?

-Trifocals can provide relief to many eye health conditions, including:
+Trifocals can provide vision correction for some eye conditions, including:

 - Presbyopia.
 Between the ages of 40 and 60, individuals may need to change their eyeglass prescriptions to compensate for sight deterioration.
 The eye’s natural lens no longer retains flexibility and is unable to focus at near.
 Although there is no cure for presbyopia, wearing trifocals can help lessen the likelihood of eye strain and headaches.